 Alaska Glacier Photos

-The tidewater glaciers–those that descend from the mountains and meet the sea’s edge–tumble huge chunks of blue ice into the surrounding waters.
+The tidewater glaciers–those that descend from the mountains and meet the sea’s edge–tumble vast chunks of blue ice into the surrounding waters.
 Witnessing this sight and sound is a hallmark experience of Alaska’s true wilderness.
-Icefields and an estimated 100,000 glaciers cover 5 percent of Alaska’s surface and they are easily viewed by visitors to Juneau, Valdez, Whittier, Seward, Anchorage, the Matanuska Valley, and other Interior locations.
+Icefields and an estimated 100,000 glaciers cover 5 percent of Alaska’s surface, and visitors easily view them in Juneau, Valdez, Whittier, Seward, Anchorage, the Matanuska Valley, and other Interior locations.

 Alaska Glacier History

-When the glaciers receded about 12,000 years ago, they had scoured the Earth’s crust down to the granite roots of the Chugach range and scoured out deep fjords (glacially carved valleys filled with sea water) creating Prince William Sound and the rugged, glacially sculpted Chugach Mountains.
-The pure-water runoff from the 27 mile-long Matanuska glacier is used for drinking for a large part of Anchorage, Alaska’s largest city, and the surrounding areas.
-Malaspina Glacier is the largest glacier in the state, with an area of 1,500 square miles and extending 50 miles from Mount St. Elias toward the Gulf of Alaska.
+When the glaciers receded about 12,000 years ago, they had scoured the Earth’s crust down to the granite roots of the Chugach range.
+They scoured out deep fjords (glacially carved valleys filled with seawater), creating Prince William Sound and the rugged, glacially sculpted Chugach Mountains.
+The pure-water runoff from the 27-mile-long Matanuska glacier is used for drinking for many of Anchorage, Alaska’s largest city, and the surrounding areas.
+Malaspina Glacier is the largest glacier in the state, with an area of 1,500 square miles extending 50 miles from Mount St. Elias toward the Gulf of Alaska.

 Climate Change and Receding Glaciers